 Use Flume to consume LogHub logs: you can use Flume to consume logs and import logs to Hadoop file system (HDFS) instances.

 Query and analysis

 Shipping and storage

-Secure Log Service: Log Service interconnects with cloud security products and uses ISV to consume logs of cloud products.
+Security log service: Log Service connects to cloud security services and uses an independent software vendor (ISV) to consume logs of cloud services.